karthik13691/Write-A-Data-Science-Blog-Post/README.md

 I anlyzed data and wrote a data scienc blog about it as part of the Udacity's  Data Scientist nanodegree.
 I analyzed Seattle neighborhood's features and factors influencing Airbnb's rental prices.

-Here's an article posted on medium based on this analysis
+Here's an article posted on medium based on this analysis,

 https://medium.com/@karthikpselvam13/this-new-analysis-will-make-you-rethink-about-your-next-airbnb-booking-in-seattle-98646bbf2b5f